Washington District: Service

 Amtrak uses the line for various trains.
 Its Crescent uses the entire line as part of its New York City-to-New Orleans service.
 The Cardinal uses the portion from Alexandria to Orange as part of its New York-to-Chicago service.
-Since 2009, its Northeast Regional service uses the portion of the line to Lynchburg.
+Since 2009, its Northeast Regional service uses the portion of the line from Lynchburg to Washington.

 The Virginia Railway Express Manassas Line uses the northernmost portion of the line from Alexandria to the Broad Run station just past Manassas.
+As of June 2024, the Virginia Passenger Rail Authority is negotiating with Norfolk Southern to purchase the portion of the line between Broad Run and Alexandria.